The Secret to Getting a Perfect SAT / ACT Score: All Questions Are Analytical

 Now that you know that each SAT / ACT answer is provable, you’ll no longer approach difficult questions the wrong way.
 It is so common for students to think that they need to develop a finer sense of intuition or better fuzzy thinking to get the hard questions.
 In fact, what you should be working on is a fast analytic breakdown of every question.

 You can definitely do this yourself, and the above steps offer pretty good guide-by-examples of how to do it.
 For those interested, we also should mention that PrepScholar trains you in this method as well.
 Our program will detect when non-rigorous thinking is the major source of your errors.
 We see this mostly in high-performing students trying to nail those final questions, but we also see it to some degree in all students.
-Our program will provide you with lessons that teach you how to be analytic and give you practice problems for you to apply your new skills.
+Our program will provide you with lessons that teach you how to be analytical and give you practice problems for you to apply your new skills.
 If you liked our lesson here, give our program a free try:

 What's Next?